 Sometimes balance transfers come with additional costs that we forget about or don’t even realise exist until they show up on our statements, in particular these two:

 - Balance transfer fees.
-Some credit card companies charge a one-off processing fee for your balance transfer.
-This fee is usually a percentage of the total transferred, ranging from 2% to 4% depending on the credit card.
+Some credit card companies charge a one-time processing fee for your balance transfer.
+This fee is usually a percentage of the total transferred, ranging from 1% to 4% depending on the credit card.
 To put this into perspective, let’s say you’re looking at a card with a 2.5% balance transfer fee.
-If you wanted to transfer $5,000, you’d pay $125 extra.
-If you had a $10,000 debt that fee would rise to $250, and so on.
+If you wanted to transfer $5,000, you’d have an extra $125 added to your debt.

 - Annual fees.
 If the new credit card has an annual fee, it could be charged when the account is first opened.
 Meanwhile, if you cancel your old card, you could also be charged one final annual fee, depending on the account terms and conditions.
 With these fees ranging from $30 to $300 or more, dealing with the extra cost could be very expensive.